 BCM - Computational and Mathematical Biology pcadapt implements a genome scan for detecting genes involved in local adaptation.
 The software is available as the R pcadapt package.
-On CRAN, there is a tutorial that explains how to perform a genome scan using the R package.
 In the past, a C software was also available but it is deprecated and we recommend to use the R package instead.
 The most recent 3.1.0 version of the R package is available on github.
 An older 3.0.4 version of the package is also available on CRAN, but we are wortking on this.

 A brief history of pcadapt